cualquiercosa327/c1c/README.md

+Original README.md written by ughman.
+All instances of `C2C` have been replaced with `C1C`.

-# C2C #
+# C1C #
-This is a project to reverse engineer the game _Crash Bandicoot 2: Cortex Strikes Back_ and eventually have a complete port to C. The game engine is converted directly from MIPS machine code into a massive block of C code which utilizes a playstation emulator for I/O. Portions of the converted code can then be decompiled by hand and used in place of the original code.
+This is a project to reverse engineer the game _Crash Bandicoot_ and eventually have a complete port to C. The game engine is converted directly from MIPS machine code into a massive block of C code which utilizes a playstation emulator for I/O. Portions of the converted code can then be decompiled by hand and used in place of the original code.

+This project is a fork of ughman's C2C (https://github.com/ughman/c2c), a project to reverse engineer _Crash Bandicoot 2: Cortex Strikes Back_-the second installment of the Crash games.
+As expected, both projects share many commonalities as both games are built from the same codebase.
+C1C uses C2C's emulator and discompiler (with the exception of code region specifications in `srcdisasm/Main.cs`) and contains much of the same interoperability code for accessing the emulator.
+Therefore, most of the remainder of this document applies to both projects.

 ## Technical Details ##
-If you're only interested in compiling and running C2C, skip ahead past this section.
+If you're only interested in compiling and running C1C, skip ahead past this section.

 ### The Disassembler ###
 Located in `srcdisasm/` is a custom-built MIPS disassembler written in C#.
 This disassembler is given the game engine's executable file and outputs a massive C source file which contains equivalent code.
 For example, see the following series of instructions taken directly from the game: